Responsibility of Healthcare Administration in Hospital Safety

 In addition to these specific safety practices, hospital administrators are responsible for creating a safety culture within their facility.
 This involves fostering open communication and collaboration among healthcare workers and encouraging them to speak up if they have safety concerns.
 It also involves providing ongoing training and education to staff on safety protocols and procedures.

-Their experience and a related, usually advanced educational background make them suited to oversee the operations and safety of the facility in which they work.
+Their experience and a related, usually advanced educational background make them suited to oversee the operations and safety of the facility where they work.

 Overall, the responsibility for hospital safety rests largely with hospital administrators.
 They must implement and enforce effective safety policies and procedures and create a safety culture within the hospital to protect patients and healthcare workers.
 By taking these steps, hospital administrators can help ensure that hospitals are safe and effective places for patients to receive the care they need.